 The concept of responsive web design has permeated the web, and become a staple for frontend developers.
-There’s no denying the value of responsive design in the modern world but there is some difficulty fully understanding how to design responsive layouts properly.
+There’s no denying the value of responsive design in the modern world, but there is some difficulty in fully understanding how to design responsive layouts properly.

 Since native mobile apps typically have fixed headers, this is common practice in responsive design too.
-A fixed header should also shrink down when on smaller devices: this leaves more room for content, but still gives readers direct access to the header & navigation.
+A fixed header should also shrink down when on smaller devices: this leaves more room for content but still gives readers a direct access to the header & navigation.

 Take for example the Cartoon Brew layout on a full-size monitor, and on a mobile device.